|

 Are you really an Archaeologist?

 Yep.
 I've got that fancy degree - a Ph.D. in archaeology.
 I've personally gotten dirty while participating in digs in California, Oregon, and Nevada.
-Nowadays I do consulting work with a few tribal groups and private individuals.
-Most of my current work is simply in the field of education and experimental archaeology.
+Nowadays I do archaeological consulting work with a few tribal groups and private individuals.
+However, most of my current projects are simply in the fields of education and experimental archaeology.

 BACK TO TOP